-On today’s date in 2016, the Royal Canadian Mint unveiled the designs for its 2017-dated circulation coins following a nation-wide contest in celebration of the 150th anniversary of Canadian Confederation.
+On today’s date in 2016, the Royal Canadian Mint unveiled the designs for its 2017 circulation coins following a nation-wide contest celebrating the 150th anniversary of Canadian Confederation.

 “My coin design expresses the hope that, one day, the offering of the maple leaf will be as symbolic as the offering of an olive branch,” said Choi.
 “Since Canada is known worldwide for its desire to promote peace, cooperation and diversity, I was moved to combine the maple leaf and the dove as my way to show what I admire most about my country.”